“I don’t wanna be the one, but I’m gonna be the one.”Aja the Kween

 The menu does change daily.
 One day you might have an American food buffet and the next it might be French.
 Still, pretty much ass cheeks though.

-There are other ‘restaurants’ that you can choose from, but we only tried Guy’s Burger Joint.
-Some cost extra, for example the sushi and coffee bars.
+There are other ‘restaurants' that you can choose from, but we only tried Guy's Burger Joint.
+Some cost extra, for example, the sushi and coffee bars.
 I skipped the Chinese spot because I really have to be in the mood for Chinese food.
 The Mexican place was American-style Mexican food.
 A bit insulting to call it Mexican food.
 If I had seen one more fucking taco salad bowl, I was going to seriously lose my shit.

 In the dining room (look at your Sail and Sign Card to see your assigned dining room), I remember having entrees and appetizers that were decent.
-Once in a while something would be really good and we’d spent the rest of the evening talking about it.
+Once in a while, something would be really good and we'd spent the rest of the evening talking about it.
 Get an appetizer, hell get several!
 The beauty of sharing a meal with someone is that you can create your own buffet.
-Look closely at the right side of the menu, you might find that the menu options correspond to the ports of call.
+Looking closely at the right side of the menu, you might find that the menu options correspond to the ports of call.
 After Amber Cove, mangu was available as an appetizer.
 Also, try at least one exotic food.
-There will always be one item on the menu if you’re a bit more adventureous.
+There will always be one item on the menu if you're a bit more adventurous.
 We had braised rabbit, escargot, and frog legs.
-The latter being my least favorite because someone in the kitchen went a little crazy with the salt.
+The latter was my least favorite because someone in the kitchen went a little crazy with the salt.

 Room service is going to save you for continental breakfast (housekeeping will leave you a form) and food after 10pm.
 Think deli food.
 I had mostly sandwiches, salads, and chocolate cake (yes, the same one from the cafeteria.
 It's that good).
 The menu is split in two as some items are only available before/after 10pm.
 There are things like chicken wings and even a donut sandwich for those late night munchies.
 Prices go up after 10pm, but still are moderately priced.
 Generally in the $5 to $10 range.
 To avoid the added surcharge, I would order cold food at about 9pm and keep it in the mini fridge.
 That way I had something to eat when I returned to the room.
 However, skip the pizza.
 It's the same pizza you can get for free from the 24 hour pizzeria located on the top deck.
 I'll save you the trouble though.
 The pizza tastes like wet cardboard slathered with ketchup.
 You're welcome.

-Speaking of 24 hour food options, the soft serve machine.
-Not the best I’ve had, but it did it’s job and cooled me off.
+Speaking of 24-hour food options, the soft serve machine.
+Not the best I've had, but it did its job and cooled me off.
 After a few drinks, nothing beats a chocolate soft serve on a cake cone.